monjojane/billiegene/README.md

 source myenv/bin/activate
 pip install -r requirements.txt</pre>

+After installation, you can verify the packages were installed successfully:
+<pre>pip list</pre>

 # Model training and prediction
 (this part still nd to clarify if we need them to train the model themselves or js use model pkl)
 ## 1. Model Training